iltranqui/learn_anything/TimeSeries/Stationarity/Stationarity.md

 * H = 1 -> the series is stationary
 * H = 0 indicates rejection of the unit-root null or there is a unit root for the series  -> The series is nonstationary.

+In summary, the KPSS test is used to test for stationarity with a trend, the ADF test is used to test for stationarity with a stochastic trend or unit root, and the PP test is used to test for stationarity with a stochastic trend or unit root, but is less sensitive to the choice of lag length.
+The choice of which test to use depends on the suspected nature of the time series and the specific hypothesis being tested.

 # Stationarizing methods

 After testing time series for deterministic terms and detecting nonstationary factors,they should be stationarized using appropriate methods.